mozilla/version-control-tools/docs/mozreview.rst

 can pass ``--reviewid`` to ``hg push``. e.g. ``hg push --reviewid 123``.
 In this example, the review will be attached to bug 123.

-**It is recommended to use proper commit messages instead of passing --reviewid.**
+.. tip:: It is recommended to use proper commit messages instead of passing --reviewid.

 The commit message will also be used to populate Review Board's fields for the review request for that commit.